-The Brevifolia Cedar of Lebanon will grow to be about 60 feet tall at maturity, with a spread of 80 feet.
+The Cedar of Lebanon will grow to be about 50 feet tall at maturity, with a spread of 70 feet.
 It has a low canopy with a typical clearance of 4 feet from the ground, and should not be planted underneath power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live to a ripe old age of 150 years or more; think of this as a heritage tree for future generations!

 This tree should only be grown in full sunlight.
 It is very adaptable to both dry and moist growing conditions, but will not tolerate any standing water.
 It may require supplemental watering during periods of drought or extended heat.
 It is not particular as to soil type or pH.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided, and will benefit from being planted in a relatively sheltered location.
-This is a selected variety of a species not originally from North America.
+This species is not originally from North America.